rdmurphy/frames/README.md

 // 3.
 Sets up a listener to send the height every time the frame resizes sendHeightOnResize();

 // 4.
+Sets up an event listener that notifieds the parent window once it's ready sendHeightOnFramerInit();

+// 5.
 Sets up an interval to send a new height update every 150ms sendHeightOnPoll(150);

-// 1-3 is identical to initFrame()!
-1-4 is identical to initFrameAndPoll()!
+// 1-4 is identical to initFrame()!
+1-5 is identical to initFrameAndPoll()!
 ```

 Typically using `initFrame()` will be enough, but if you have code that will potentially change the height of the frame's content (like with an `<input>` or `<button>` press) and would rather not use polling, you can use `sendFrameHeight()` to manually recalculate and send an update to the parent page.